-Ensembling techniques constructed using diverse individual architectures have better generalization ability \cite{stickland_diverse_2020, pang_improving_nodate, wenzel_hyperparameter_2021, zaidi_neural_2021}.
-To our knowledge, this is the first study to leverage the different robustness properties of specific V1 neuronal populations to create diverse members of an ensemble.
-The gains achieved by the ensemble are substantial with 35\% relative improvement over all corruptions with same clean accuracy.
-To contextualize these gains, GNT, a popular defense method, leads to only 11\% better accuracy to corruptions while also decreasing the clean performance by 6\% in our experiments.
-Furthermore, since training-based defense methods can be applied to individual VOneNet variants, the performance gains of the ensemble could potentially be stacked with other methods to achieve even better overall robustness.
-Finally, while our ensemble is created simply by averaging the outputs of its individual members, other more elaborate approaches can be used to learn the optimal weights to further improve performance.
+Ensembling techniques constructed using diverse individual models have better generalization abilities \cite{stickland_diverse_2020, pang_improving_nodate, wenzel_hyperparameter_2021, zaidi_neural_2021}.
+To our knowledge, this is the first study to leverage the different properties of V1 neuronal populations to create diverse members of an ensemble.
+The gains achieved by the ensemble are substantial with 38\% relative improvement over all corruptions with same clean accuracy.
+To contextualize these gains, GNT, a popular defense method, leads to only 11\% better accuracy to corruptions and decreases the clean performance by 6\% in our experiments.
+Since training-based defense methods can be applied to the individual variants, the performance gains of the ensemble could potentially be stacked with other methods to achieve even better robustness.
+Finally, while our ensemble is created simply by averaging the outputs of its individual members, other more elaborate approaches can be used to optimally combine the individual models to further improve performance.

 Knowledge distillation has been shown to improve robustness to image corruptions \cite{lan_knowledge_nodate, greco_effective_2021, arani_noise_2021, lee_compounding_2020}.
-Here, we demonstrate, for the first time, that a V1-inspired CNN can lead to higher robustness gains through distillation.
-Furthermore, our results show that neuronal stochasticity in the student hinders robustness improvements through distillation.
+Here, we demonstrate that a V1-inspired CNN can lead to robustness gains through distillation.
+In addition, our results show that stochasticity in the student hinders robustness gains through distillation.
 While we are aware of studies \cite{arani_noise_2021, liu_noisy_2021} that add noise to the teacher, labels, or inputs to help improve distillation, this is the first study to report effects of neuronal stochasticity in the student.